DragonEggBedrockBreaking/CarpetPlusPlus/README.md

 ### sonicBoomDropsEchoShard

-If an mob is hit by a sonic boom, an echo shard falls off it.
+If a mob is hit by a sonic boom, an echo shard falls off it.
 Most mobs will die on the first hit, so you either need to constantly supply mobs, or you need to supply stronger mobs like iron golems and constantly heal them.
 This also works when a player is hit.